Lauren McLean: Police

+Abortion

+In June 2022, the Supreme Court of the United States ruling Roe v.
+Wade made the 5–4 decision that there is no constitutional right to protect abortion federally, which resulted in the ending of federal protection of abortion up to 24 weeks into pregnancy leaving the decision up to each individual state.
+In the wake of that decision, in June 2022, the Idaho Supreme Court declared that abortion be considered illegal six weeks after the conception date and included exceptions for rape, incest, and medical emergencies.
+These bans also included criminal penalties for violations of these laws and an allowed legal compensation from suing medical providers in civil court if a performed abortion occurred after said six weeks.

+While not able to change policies regarding abortion in the city of Boise, McLean expressed disapproval of these decisions made by both the Supreme Court of the United States and the Supreme Court of Idaho, claiming that these restrictions hurt minority and low-income women.
+In July 2022, McLean proposed a resolution to the Boise City Council to limit public safety resources going into investigating doctors who perform abortions and individuals who receive that healthcare, unless the pregnancy was caused in response to force implicated on the impregnated individual.
+The resolution was adopted in a 3–2 vote.

+2025 fiscal year budget

+Overall, with the total budget coming out to $877.0 million, Mayor McLean claimed that the FY 2025 budget reflected the dilemma she faced with rising costs within the city government and taxes while trying to maintain relief for residents.
+McLean proposed a 3% property tax increase, and public reaction was mixed regarding rising property taxes.

+Elections

 2019 election

 McLean was a candidate in the 2019 Boise mayoral election, running against incumbent Dave Bieter, former mayor H. Brent Coles, and others.
 Since neither Bieter nor McLean had surpassed the 50 percent vote threshold required to claim victory, the two competed in a runoff election held on December 3, 2019.
 McLean won with 65.5 percent of the vote to Bieter's 34.5 percent.
 The mayor's office is a nonpartisan position, though McLean is a registered Democrat.

 McLean is the first woman elected to the office, and the second to serve as Boise mayor after Carolyn Terteling-Payne, who served briefly on an interim basis from 2003 to 2004.
 McLean was inaugurated on January 7, 2020.